Equity and Engagement in Research

 Decolonizing Research

 Decolonizing research is a process of conducting research with Indigenous communities that places Indigenous voices and epistemologies in the center of the research process.
-There is no fixed path for decolonizing research methodologies, publications in the section provide a broad framework for decolonizing methodologies and research paradigms:
+There is no fixed path for decolonizing research methodologies; publications in the section provide a broad framework for decolonizing methodologies and Indigenous research paradigms.

 - Journal article: Held, M. B. (2019).
 Decolonizing research paradigms in the context of settler colonialism: An unsettling, mutual, and collaborative effort.
 International Journal of Qualitative Methods, 18, 1609406918821574.